When, where Raising Cane's will be opening in Greater Sacramento area

 The chain has also earned recognition by Thrillist as the "Best Chicken Tenders" in America back in 2020.

-Here is when and where Raising Canes will be opening in the Greater Sacramento area:
+Here is when and where Raising Canes will be opening in the Greater Sacramento Region:

 Citrus Heights